ansys/ansys-tools-local-product-launcher/doc/source/contribute.rst

       pipx ensurepath
       pipx install poetry

 #.
-Install the project and all its development dependencies using poetry, which takes
+Install the project and all its development dependencies using Poetry, which takes
    care of creating a clean virtual environment:

    .. code:: bash